CharanIO/Gotoolbox/README.md

 #StorageToolPack

-It consits of the tools for storing data(information) in the machine
+It consits of the tools for storing data(information) in our machine